 2. Sand for the Driest Coop Possible: Use sand as chicken coop litter and ground-cover in the run.
 Sand coats droppings and dries them out, reducing odors and moisture simultaneously.
 Details on how to use sand as litter here.

 - Grow some carniverous plants that eat flies.

 - While planting herbs around the coop makes for lovely landscaping, herbs like lavender, mint and rosemary do not repel flies, mosquitoes, mites or lice.

 You can see from these photos that my mint, basil and thyme flourish in my chicken yard- my chickens don’t eat them..

-6. Keep it Dry: Eliminate stagnant, warm, pooling water, which serves as breeding grounds for flies.
+6. No Pooling Water: Eliminate stagnant, pooling water, which can be a breeding grounds for flies.
 Install drainage where necessary.
-See #1: Remove the poop!

 8. Compost manure vertically instead of horizontally in a wide pile.
 This increases the compost temperature, expedites decomposition and minimizes the amount of surface area exposed and fly-attracting odors.

 9. Dial up Compost Temperature: Cover compost with black plastic sheeting to increase the temperature inside the pile.
-Flies like it warm, not hot.
+Flies warm temperatures, not hot.
 Turning the pile also keeps the pile cooking because the process requires oxygen.

 - The Epps Biting Fly Trap attracts flies that bonk into the unit, fall into soapy water and drown.
 My neighbor has been using hers for years and can’t say enough good things about it.
 A visit to her chickens and horses is remarkably fly-free.
 You can see my neighbor’s Epps unit in this photo behind Scooby, the white horse enjoying a dust bath.